pisv/gethandly.wiki-playground/Step-Three.md

 ## Closing Step Three

-In this step we have displayed the Foo model in a Navigator-like view and made it alive by firing model change notifications that the view can subscribe and respond to.
+In this step we have displayed the Foo model in a Navigator view and made it alive by firing model change notifications that the view can subscribe and respond to.